niceguy4/ftp_download_large_files/README.md

 Code may throw exceptions from ftplib ***and*** still continue with the download.

+You need to provide the FTP file pathname and the name of the file when downloaded.

 FTP connects with TLS
 ```
 ftp = FTP_TLS()